-All purchases with a value of \$5,000 or greater must attach Federal Procurement Documentation Form to the purchase order.
-Two (2) vendor quotes are required for these purchases.
-If two vendor quotes are not possible, a sole source justification must be provided.
+All purchases with a value of \$5,000 or greater must attach a Federal Procurement Documentation Form available on the Sponsored Projects and Research Compliance Internal Portal Site to the purchase order.
+At least two (2) vendor quotes are required for these purchases to ensure the costs to be reasonable.
+If two vendor quotes are not possible, a sole source justification must be provided on the Federal Procurement Documentation Form.
 Additionally, PIs must certify that there is no conflict of interest with a vendor.
 For items \$5,000 or greater, those items are added to the College's Equipment inventory.